Scene Generation at Absolute Scale: Utilizing Semantic and Geometric Guidance From Text for Accurate and Interpretable 3D Indoor Scene Generation: Method

 \paragraph{Collision-Aware Trajectory Estimation.} To construct camera paths that avoid collisions while covering unobserved content, we follow a grid-based exploration strategy.
 We first divide the scene into equally spaced areas.
 More precisely, for standard-sized indoor scenes, we partition the space into four quadrants.
 For each quadrant, we define a sparse camera trajectory in a circular pattern, where each camera pose is oriented toward the center of the quadrant.
 The extent of the pattern is chosen by utilizing the metric 3D proxy information, so that the camera stays within the quadrant, and to avoid collisions with walls and ceiling.
 Additionally, we check if objects are in close proximity of the sparse camera trajectory, by rendering depth maps from the 3D proxy and discarding camera poses where the rendered depth is $< 0.3m$.
 Empirically, it showed that this threshold avoids sampling degenerate frames, which happens when the camera is too close to the layout or objects (see Figure~\ref{fig:ablation_trajectory} right, $scale=2.0$).
 As last step, we interpolate the remaining poses to obtain smooth trajectories that emphasize coverage of the unobserved regions.
 Note that this simple trajectory definition turned out to be sufficient in our experiments to avoid collisions with layout elements and objects, and to ensure high coverage of the room.
 However, for highly complex or uncommon scene layouts, the full information of our 3D proxy can be utilized to implement more general sampling strategies~\cite{viewselectionOLAGUE2002,viewselectionsun2021}.
+We refer to the supplementary material for a comparison of our proposed trajectory estimation algorithm to standard mesh-based view planning.

 \paragraph{Depth-guided Trajectory Alignment.} Directly using the defined trajectories as input to a video diffusion model is non-trivial, since such models operate in their own relative coordinate systems.
 We therefore align our 3D proxy layout to the model's internal representation.
 Specifically, we utilize Stable Virtual Camera~\cite{zhou2025stable} for NVS, which maps the scene into a cube of $[-2,2]^3$ units.
 Without re-normalization, the NVS camera trajectory can deviate from the target trajectory, leading to potentially unusable frames.